Disarmament of Hezbollah: Timeline

-In February 2025 a new Lebanese government was formed, ending Mikati's caretaker rule.
+In February 2025, a new Lebanese government was formed, ending Najib Mikati's caretaker rule.
 One of its agendas was disarming Hezbollah.
-On the same month U.S. envoy Morgan Ortagus visited Lebanon where she spoke firmly that the Lebanese government must disam Hezbollah or "face increased isolation".
-During the visit she met both President Joseph Aoun and Prime Minister Nawaf Salam, as well as Parliament Speaker Nabih Berri.
+In the same month, U.S. envoy Morgan Ortagus visited Lebanon, where she spoke firmly that the Lebanese government must disarm Hezbollah or "face increased isolation".
+During the visit, she met both President Joseph Aoun and Prime Minister Nawaf Salam, as well as Parliament Speaker Nabih Berri.

-March - April 2025, additional Lebanese soldiers are deployed in southern Lebanon to strengthen and assist dismantling Hezbollah infrastructure.
-It is also reported that 90% of Hezbollah's outposts in south Lebanon were handed over.
+During March - April 2025, additional Lebanese soldiers were deployed in southern Lebanon to strengthen and assist in dismantling Hezbollah infrastructure.
+It was also reported that 90% of Hezbollah's outposts in South Lebanon were handed over.

-April 15, 2025, in an Interview President Aoun speaks about a non-violent approach towards the issue of Hezbollah's disarmament, reaching the goal through dialogue and coordination with its Parliament speaker.
+On 15 April 2025, in an interview, President Aoun spoke about a non-violent approach towards the issue of Hezbollah's disarmament, reaching the goal through dialogue and coordination with the Parliament speaker.

-April 27, 2025, despite the ceasefire Israel conducts an airstrike on Hezbollah installations in southern Beirut.
+On 27 April 2025, despite the ceasefire, Israel conducted an airstrike on Hezbollah installations in southern Beirut.

-Late April 2025, according to the Lebanese Army 90% of Hezbollah's military infrastructure south to the Litani river was dismantled and so it took hold of former Hezbollah strongholds.
+In late April 2025, according to the Lebanese Army, 90% of Hezbollah's military infrastructure south of the Litani River was dismantled, so taking hold of former Hezbollah strongholds.

-July 4, 2025, According to reports Hezbollah holds internal strategic review in order to consider partial disarmament or scaling down its armed presence, due to its major losses during 2024, financial pressure, ongoing Israeli strikes and the diminish of Iranian support along with the fall of the Assad regime.
+On 4 July 2025, according to reports, Hezbollah held an internal strategic review in order to consider partial disarmament or scaling down its armed presence, due to its major losses during 2024, financial pressure, ongoing Israeli strikes, and the diminishing of Iranian support, along with the fall of the Assad regime.